universal-ember/.github/profile/README.md

 The goal is to aggregate and build an SDK of libraries that we all wish the web provided for us.
 We bring our own styles and additional use-case-specific behaviors on top of those libraries.

+## How does this org relate to [Adopted Ember Addons](https://github.com/adopted-ember-addons)

+This org has the same philosophy, maintenance strategy, and contribution model as Adopted Ember Addons.
+The difference is that this org is focused on UI primitives that can help build out design systems.